supabase/supabase/web/docs/about.md

 It is built with Phoenix, an Elixir framework that's incredibly scalable.

-For all Restful functionality, we introspect your database to provide an out-of-the-box, fully functional API.
+For all Restful functionality, we introspect your database to provide an instant, fully functional API.

 ## Features